TruthRL: Incentivizing Truthful LLMs via Reinforcement Learning: Implementation Details

 For SFT, RFT, and R-Tuning, we use a learning rate of 5e-6 and a batch size of 16, with a cosine learning rate scheduler and 3\% warmup steps, trained for 1 epoch.
 For DPO and iterative DPO, we use a learning rate of 3e-6 and a batch size of 32, trained for 1 epoch.

 For RL training, we use the VeRL framework~\citep{sheng2024hybridflow} with a constant learning rate of 1e-6, and a batch size of 64.
 The KL divergence regularization coefficient $\beta$ and clip ratio $\epsilon$ are set to 0.001 and 0.2, respectively.
 The maximum context length and number of generated tokens are set to 16,384 and 2,048.
 For efficient LLM rollouts, we use vLLM~\citep{kwon2023efficient} with a tensor parallel size of 2 and a GPU memory utilization ratio of 0.8.
 Rollout sampling is performed with temperature = 1.0 and top-p = 1.0.
 The maximum token length for all models is fixed at 16k.
-The scaling factor $\lambda$ defined in~\Cref{sec:reasoning_quality} is set to 0.5.
+We set $\lambda=0.5$ in Section~\ref{sec:reasoning_quality}.

-{\bf Inference details.} We use vLLM for efficient inference and adopt greedy decoding (\ie, temp = 0) for evaluation to ensure reproducible results.
+\paragraph{Inference details.} We use vLLM for efficient inference and adopt greedy decoding (\ie, temp = 0) for evaluation to ensure reproducible results.
 For data construction in RFT, we sample 64 responses with a temperature of 0.6 and top-p of 0.9.
 The maximum token length at inference is set to 32k.